 Catholic Daughters of the Americas is a 501(c)(3) institution qualifying for Internal Revenue tax-exempt status.
 Therefore, no one speaking on behalf of Catholic Daughters may encourage or discourage voting for or against a specific political party or candidate.
 CDA national, state and local courts do, however, take stands on issues.
 All members should be encouraged to participate in the election process.

 We are called to reach out with compassion and support, to be helping hands where there is pain, poverty, sorrow and sickness.
 In this area Catholic Daughters feed the poor, provide support to immigrants, visit nursing homes, provide support for maternity homes as just a few examples.
 Each term the Texas Court pairs with Habitat for Humanity to build a family home.
-In 2020, Texas is buiding its 9th home in Redwater, TX.
-Please visit the Texas Habitat for Humanity House Build archives.
+In 2022, Texas began building its 10th home in Angleton, TX (pictured below).
+Visit the Texas Habitat for Humanity House Build archives to learn about previous houses.

 Through the spiritual program in each local and state court, Catholic Daughters help members to nourish and develop relationships with God.
 Out of those developing relationships comes the realization of God's love and everlasting mercy, and because of that realization, the desire to serve Him by serving His people grows.
 Service, then, becomes the way to witness faith and share God's love with a hurting world.
 Because of His guidance and support, we can serve with joy and faithfulness.